 Some questions you may be asking yourself:

-One last comment: Going back to work did a number on my milk supply.
+One last comment on breastfeeding success: Going back to work did a number on my milk supply.
 GoLacta and Lactation cookies can give you the boost you need to offset the challenges of your new routine.
 It will work out, and always feel free to give us a call.
 We want to help you achieve breastfeeding success.